supercube9307/lego/README.md

-credentials file for bricklink contains: consumer\_key, consumer\_secret, token\_value, token\_secret
-each item on a new line with no formatting
+credentials file for bricklink contains, each item on a new line with no formatting: consumer\_key consumer\_secret token\_value token\_secret